 When you withdraw retirement savings to live, you’re pulling from one of these 4 elements.

-While these withdrawals are commonly referred to as retirement income, at least some of the withdrawals are usually not really income from stock dividends and bond interest.
+While these withdrawals are commonly referred to as retirement income, but income is only one source in your retirement account.
+Often, at least some of the withdrawals you make are usually not really “income” from stock dividends and bond interest.

 With the popular 4% Withdrawal Rule, you withdraw 4% from your retirement savings in year one.
 Then in subsequent years, most retirees adjust their withdrawal amount up or down for inflation.